Food Systems for Sustainable Development: A UN Perspective

 Friday, December 16, 2016 from 12:30 PM to 2:00 PM (EST)

 London, United Kingdom

-Please join The Johns Hopkins School of Advanced International Studies' Climate Change and Agriculture Seminar Series for a discussion on Food Systems for Sustainable Development by three members of the Food and Agriculture's High Level Panel of Experts (HLPE) on Food Security and Nutrition.
+Please join The Johns Hopkins School of Advanced International Studies' Climate Change and Agriculture Seminar Series for a discussion on Food Systems for Sustainable Development by five members of the Food and Agriculture's High Level Panel of Experts (HLPE) on Food Security and Nutrition.

 Lunch will be provided.
 RSVP is required.

 Dr. Merrign is Executive Director of Sustainability at the George Washington University, where she leads the GW Sustainability Collaborative, GW Food Institute, and serves as Professor of Public Policy.
 Dr. Merrigan serves as a Co-Chair for AGree, Board Director for the Stone Barns Center for Food and Agriculture and FoodCorps, a member of the Harvard Pilgrim Healthy Food Fund Advisory Committee, Senior Advisor at the Kendall Foundation, and steering committee member of the Council of Environmental Deans and Directors of the National Council for Science and the Environment and the UN Environment Programme led initiative TEEB for Agriculture & Food.
 From 2009-2013, Dr. Merrigan was U.S. Deputy Secretary and Chief Operating Officer of the U.S. Department of Agriculture.

 Panel Moderator: Eileen Kennedy